 Perched on the rooftop of Pal Haveli hotel, Indique is in the heart of Jodhpur’s Old City and offers a spectacular panoramic view, taking in the nearby lake, the clock tower, the Umaid Bhawan Palace and – the star of the show – the majestic Mehrangarh Fort.
 We recommend their thali for a truly Rajasthani experience, though the menu also offers continental and Chinese dishes.
 If you’re not too firm on your feet, note that the steps leading up to the restaurant are very narrow and steep.

-Located in Raas – a luxury 5* hotel in Jodhpur with a splendid view of the fort – this open air restaurant is especially romantic.
-Darikhana‘s menu offers a range of Indian and international food, including pasts, Mediterranean and Thai.
-Popular Indian dishes including the traditional Rajasthani Lal Maas (a spicy lamb curry), dahi kebab and chicken curry.
+Located in RAAS – a boutique 5*hotel in Jodhpur with a splendid view of the fort – this open-air restaurant is especially romantic.
+Darikhana‘s menu offers a range of Indian and international food; including Italian, Mediterranean and Thai.
+Popular Indian dishes including the traditional Rajasthani Lal Maas (a spicy lamb curry), Dahi Kebab (deep-friend yoghurt dumpling) and chicken curry.
 The wild mushroom risotto is delicious, too.